kongou-ae/blog/content/archives/2020/12/create-certificate-for-additional-rp-with-PowerShell.md

 - Azure Kuvernetes service(Private preview)
 - Azure container registry(Private preview)

 Some PaaS requires a certificate to install it.
 The best certificate for PaaS is a public certificate because every user and every device can access PaaS without any additional action.
 But you may not want to use a paid certificate to join the preview of some PaaS.
-Based on this situation, it is good way to use Let's encrypt for prepering the public certificate for the private preview of PaaS, because it is free.
+Based on this situation, it is a good way to use Let's encrypt for preparing the public certificate for the private preview of PaaS, because it is free.

 But you need to create the certificate every three months due to the limitation of let's encrypt.
 So you need to use an automatic way to use Let's encrypt.
 This blog explains how to create the certificate for Azure Stack Hub PaaS automatically with PowerShell.